jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ### NetworkManager DNS + VPN

-Wireguard works out of the box, it does not need a network manager plugin to import the wireguard profile:
+Wireguard actually works out of the box, a network manager plugin is not needed to import the wireguard profile:

 ```
 ❯ nmcli connection import type wireguard file wireguard/wg-hetzner.conf